There’s a hugely successful book that you’ve probably heard of and may have read called The 7 Habits of Highly Effective People by Stephen Covey.

 Excellent projects often benefit from excellent governance, and I think there is a strong causal link.
 Sadly, though, you can’t always ensure that your project gets the high-quality governance it deserves.
 But what you can control is your art in some of the governance roles.
 Because good governance takes responsibility – on behalf of the organization – for strategy, oversight and decision-making.

 To play your part in this, you need constantly to be questioning, challenging, and looking for new evidence.
-Avoid confirmation bias by preparing your project reports bottom up.
+Avoid confirmation bias by preparing your project reports from the bottom up.
 Project reporting tools can really come in handy here.
 Start with raw data every time, rather than gathering data to illustrate your main points.
 Seek out wise counsel, and test your ideas with experienced and senior colleagues.

 While cynicism can drain the energy from a project, skepticism is healthy.
 Make it your habit to ask questions when you don’t know, and to quickly move past things you know already, so you can find out more.